Appearance & Reality > The Lord Jesus Christ > Strong and weak

 44 for they all put in out of their surplus, but she, out of her poverty, put in all she owned, all she had to live on.”

 The widow was poor.
-She only had two small copper coins - but she put in all she owned.
+She had only two small copper coins, but she put in all she owned.

 There were many rich people putting in large sums of money.
 Yet the Lord considered the widow as having “put in more than all the contributors to the treasury”.
-How could this be when she only had two small copper coins?
+How could this be when she contributed only two small copper coins?
 She was very poor materially, but from the perspective of God’s kingdom, she was very rich.
 What she contributed was very significant in the eyes of the Lord.
 And surely, that is what counts.
-She was able to contribute more significantly because of the attitude and quality of her heart.
+She was able to contribute more significantly because of her attitude and the quality of her heart.

 Copyright

-The content of this message is protected by Copyright ©2007 Lim Kou.
+The content of this message is protected by Copyright © 2010 - 2014 Lim Kou.
 Permission is given to print and reproduce part (where the meaning intended is retained and the part is not quoted out of context) or all the content, for personal use or for distribution, on condition that there is proper acknowledgement, no changes are made and the content distributed free of charge.
 Please be prayerful and discreet in distributing or making the content available to others.
 This paragraph and that below should be included in any and all content reproduced for distribution.

 Scripture Quotations